Visit UC San Diego's Coronavirus portal for the latest information for the campus community.

 DISC will soon be offering mentor and mentee opportunities for D&I students, trainees, and investigators.
 More details to come.

-DISC is currently offering a graduate course on D&I science co-taught by three members of the Executive Leadership Team.
-The course is offered annually in the Spring.
+DISC offers a graduate course annually in the Spring on D&I science co-taught by three members of the Executive Leadership Team,

-Jillian Abasta is a second-year undergraduate at UC San Diego, double majoring in Clinical Psychology and Global Health.
-She is interested in a career in mental health research, specifically investigating effective treatments and preventative measures for mental health disorders.
-She is enthusiastic about utilizing D&I methods in her future research to ensure interventions are readily accessible to those in need.
+Jillian Abasta is a second-year majoring in Clinical Psychology at UCSD.
+She is interested in a career in mental health research, specifically investigating effective treatments and preventative measures for underserved individuals with mental health challenges.
+She is enthusiastic about utilizing D&I methods in her future research to ensure interventions are readily accessible and attainable to those in need.

-Nicholas Lee is a fourth-year Human Biology Major and Psychology Minor at UC San Diego.
-Nicholas is interested in D&I Research because of his career goal of working as a Developmental Pediatric Orthopedic Surgeon, as he is especially passionate about working with disabled, underserved communities and improving their quality of life.
+Nicholas Lee is a fourth-year Human Biology Major and Psychology Minor at UCSD.
+Nicholas is interested in D&I Research because of his life goal of working as a Developmental Pediatric Orthopedic Surgeon, as he is especially passionate about working with disabled, underserved communities and improving their quality of healthcare.

 Official Web Site of the University of California, San Diego.